Marc Casadó: Youth

 Casadó is a youth international for Spain, having been called up to the Spain U16s and U17s in 2019.
 In October 2024, he was called up to the Spain U21s.

 Senior

 Casadó was named in the 26-man final squad by coach Luis De La Fuente for the UEFA Nations League matches against Denmark and Switzerland on 15 and 18 November 2024, respectively.
 He made his debut against Denmark, substituting Martín Zubimendi in the 70th minute, as Spain won 2–1.

 Style of play

 Casadó is a defensive midfielder primarily, but has also played as right-back and centre-back.
-He is hard-working and adept at recovering possession, and is a great ball handler.
-He is a tenacious and intense player on the pitch.
 He is known for his work rate, passing, defending and technical proficiency.